 Traps are Meant to be Inescapable

 We use the phrase trapped in my job because it feels like there is no way to escape it.
 The first thing we have to do is realize there is a way out.
-Let’s get a better view of the situation so that we can see that precious light that illuminates the way out.
+Let’s get a better view of the situation so that you can see that precious light that illuminates the way out.

-A great start will be to sign up for my 7 Days to Crushing Job Misery email course.
+An excellent start will be to sign up for my 7 Days to Crushing Job Misery email course.
 Do the exercises!
 It will just take a few minutes each day.

 A few minutes per day is all it takes to start seeing the light at the end of the tunnel again.